-- 6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have
+6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply.

-- appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate. - 6.3.3 The governing body will use the guidance on 'Keeping children safe in out-of-school settings' which details the safeguarding arrangements that schools and colleges should expect these providers to have in place.
+- 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate. - 6.3.3 The governing body will use the guidance on 'Keeping children safe in out-of-school settings' (Sep 2023) which details the safeguarding arrangements that schools and colleges should expect these providers to have in place. - 6.3.4 The governing body or proprietor will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-This policy was ratified on and will be reviewed on Signed by the Headteacher Chair of Governors Designated Safeguarding Lead (if appropriate).
+This policy was ratified on 23.09.2024 and will be reviewed in September 2025

+Signed by the Headteacher (DSL) ) Chair of Governors

-This policy links to our:
+This policy links to our: [Please delete/insert as appropriate]

-Anti-bullying policy

-Attendance policy (including Children who are absent from Education)

-Behaviour policy

-Complaints policy

-Critical Incident plan

-Equality policy

-First Aid policy

-Health and Safety policy

-Online Safety and Acceptable Use policy

-Physical Intervention and/or Use of Reasonable Force policy

-Responding to Prejudice Related incidents policy

-Safer Recruitment policy

-Staff Code of Conduct

-Staff Discipline and Grievance procedures

-Supporting Pupils with Medical Conditions policy

-Use of Mobile Phone and Other Smart Devices Policy

-Whistleblowing policy
+Anti-bullying policy Attendance policy (including Children who are absent from Education) Behaviour policy Complaints policy Critical Incident plan Equality policy First Aid policy Health and Safety policy Intimate Care policy Lone Working policy Online Safety and Acceptable Use policy Physical Intervention and/or Use of Reasonable Force policy Protocol for children not collected from school at the end of the school day/activity Responding to Prejudice Related incidents policy Safer Recruitment policy Staff Code of Conduct/Safer Working Practice Staff Discipline and Grievance procedures Supporting Pupils with Medical Conditions policy Use of Mobile Phone and Other Smart Devices Policy Whistleblowing policy

-Categories of abuse
+Categories of abuse, neglect and exploitation